MostafaSolim/Attack_On_Titan_Tower_Defense_Game/README.md

 their move action.
 Then the weapons will do their attack action followed by the titans’ attack actions.
 After that, Titans will be added to the lanes according to the logic mentioned above.
 Finally, finalizing the turn by updating the battle phase and the relevant info if needed based on the number of elapsed turns, also according to the logic mentioned above.

+**Turn Actions:** Each turn the player can choose to either **Purchase and Deploy** a Weapon or **pass** their turn without any actions.
+Either way the turn will proceed as follows.
+After the player’s action, The titans will do their move action.
+Then the weapons will do their attack action followed by the titans’ attack actions.
+After that, Titans will be added to the lanes according to the logic mentioned above.
+Finally, **finalizing the turn** by updating the battle phase and the relevant info if needed based on the number of elapsed turns, also according to the logic mentioned above.